cchurch/api-docs/source/includes/_api_authentication.md

 ### Response Status Codes

-HTTP Status Code    | Data Type
+HTTP Status Code    | Description
 ---------           | -----------
 400 | Some argument(s) are missing or invalid
 412 | Unable to send TFA code with the TFA authentication type selected